 Afternoon: Arrive in Death Valley National Park by approximately 4:00 pm in time for hotel check in.
 Unpack and relax before dinner.

-Dinner: Enjoy dinner at the Oasis of Death Valley Restaurant.
+Dinner: Enjoy dinner at the Furnace Creek Ranch Wrangler Buffet and Steakhouse.
 A nightly plated entree with salad, a side and dessert will be offered.
 Water. tea, coffee and sodas are included.
 Alcoholic beverages are available for purchase from your server.

 Evening: Evening at your leisure.

-Breakfast: Enjoy a generous expansive breakfast buffet at the Oasis of Death Valley Restaurant.
+Breakfast: Enjoy a generous expansive breakfast buffet at the Furnace Creek Ranch Wrangler Restaurant.
 No one will go hungry here with plenty of hot and cold breakfast selections available.
-Tea, coffee, juice and milk available.

 Morning: Time to explore the park!
 On board commentary will be provided by your Group Leader.
 For a unique experience we will drive to and explore "Bad Water".
 Bad Water (salt flat lake) encompasses the lowest point in the Western Hemisphere at 282 feet below sea level and is the driest place in North America with an average rainfall of only 1.96 inches a year.
 This first excursion into the park is a perfect introduction to Death Valley’s many and varied landscapes.
 Make sure that you have plenty of film (or memory) in your camera.
 The touring continues with a stop at Zabriskie Point.
 A trip to Zabriskie Point for many is the highlight of the trip.
 The otherworldly "naked earth" scene that is exposed here dazzles the eye and has had the ability to strike fear in the heart of the hapless traveler.

-Lunch: Lunch at the Oasis of Death Valley Restaurant.
+Lunch: Lunch at the Furnace Creek Ranch.
 Enjoy generous hot and cold entree selection with sides plus salad and dessert bar.
 Self serve beverage station is included.
 Alcoholic beverages available for purchase.

 Afternoon: Optional Hike on the Golden Canyon Trail led by your Group Leader.
 This trail provides a beautiful window into the heart of Death Valley.
 At the entrance to Golden Canyon you have a sweeping view across Death Valley toward the Panamint Mountains.
 The narrow, deep shape of the side canyons of Death Valley, such as Golden Canyon, indicate that the uplift of the mountains is relatively recent, consistent with other evidence that the landscape of Death Valley is quite young.